-- Many of today's systems embrace Unicode, a 16bit system that can encode the characters of every language in the world. - The Java programming language, and some operating systems now use Unicode as their default character code. - The Unicode code space is divided into six parts.
+- The Java programming language, and some operating systems now use Unicode as their default character code. - The Unicode code space is divided into six parts.
 The first part is for Western alphabet codes, including English, Greek, and Russian.

-- The Unicode codespace allocation is shown at the right. - The 128 lowestnumbered Unicode characters comprise the ASCII code. - The highest provide for user-defined codes.
+- The Unicode codespace allocation is shown at the right. - The lowest-numbered Unicode characters comprise the ASCII code. - The highest provide for user-defined codes.